-For our warmup exercise, let's follow on the theme from Lab 5, and do one more version of reverse.
-Let's reverse a home-made singly-linked chain of Node objects.
+For our warmup exercise, let's reverse a home-made singly-linked chain of Node objects by writing a function reverse.

 Pull out some paper.
 Following the conventions from lecture, draw a picture of a "homemade" singly-linked list that stores the values 1, 2, 3, and 4.
 Make a variable on the stack named my_list of type Node that points to the first node in the chain (the node storing the value 1).
 The 4 node objects should be separate blobs of memory dynamically-allocated on the heap.